-The application includes a project proposal, a faculty sponsor form, a supervising attorney form, and a proposed research paper topic.
 In the project proposal, students should outline their specific responsibilities during the placement in as much detail as possible, along with the various activities they will be involved in.
-Students should incorporate feedback they have received from the Office of Clinical and Pro Bono Programs, their faculty sponsor, and placement supervisor.
-The more thought student puts into the planning of their work, the more likely they will be to have a rich learning experience and a successful placement.
+Students should incorporate feedback they have received from their OCP advisor, their faculty sponsor, and placement supervisor.
+The more thought students puts into the planning of their work, the more likely they will be to have a rich learning experience and a successful placement.

 OCP provides limited domestic funding to selected students who have proposed the most well-constructed, realistic independent clinical projects during the Winter Term.

 Incomplete applications will not be considered until all the necessary parts are submitted.
 Projects submitted after the deadline will also not be considered.
 You will need to attach the following forms to the online application.

 - Detailed project description (at least one full page) including specific responsibilities and activities during the placement

 - Student Responsibilties Form